io-eric/Materialverwaltung/README.md

 The complete task statement for this CGI web application is available on the [university's website](https://www2.htw-dresden.de/~beck/PSPI/Belegaufgaben/PspCB2.html).

 ## Technologies:
-- The application is implemented in C++.
+- The application is implemented in C.
 - Use of CGI technology for the web application.

 ## Procedure: